-- Introduces comprehensive pharmacologic therapy for long-term management that reverses and prevents airway inflammation characteristic of asthma, as well as pharmacologic therapy to manage asthma exacerbations. - Includes instructing the the member about the need to avoid or eliminate contributing environmental control measures and factors that precipitate asthma symptoms or exacerbations. - Facilitates education that fosters a partnership among the member, his or her family and clinicians.
+- Introduces comprehensive pharmacologic therapy for long-term management that reverses and prevents airway inflammation characteristic of asthma, as well as pharmacologic therapy to manage asthma exacerbations. - Includes instructing the member about the need to avoid or eliminate contributing environmental factors that precipitate asthma symptoms or exacerbations. - Facilitates education that fosters a partnership among the member, his or her family, and clinicians.